ghannu0x01/Offensive-Security/README.md

 # Offensive-Security
 I started to learn Offensive Security.
-1/12/2024 this year help me grown &amp; sharping my knowledge on this field also help my carrier to build on this field.
+1/12/2024 This year helped me grow and sharpen my knowledge in this field and helped my career build.